Actinia fragacea: Description

 The strawberry anemone has a smooth column which is typically red or dark red, with many greenish spots.
 The tentacles are usually red or purplish.
 Actinia fragacea is similar in form to the beadlet anemone (Actinia equina) and was at one time considered to be a variant of that species, however, it is typically larger, measuring up to 100 mm across the base.
 It also has a conspicuous ring of pale blue, red, pink, or white spots known as "acrorhagi" around the inside of the top of the column.

 Distribution and habitat

 The strawberry anemone is found in the northeastern and eastern Atlantic Ocean.
-Its range extends from Norway, England, Scotland, and Ireland to the Mediterranean Sea and North Africa, including the Azores, the Canary Islands, and Cape Verde.
+Its range extends from Norway, England, Scotland, Wales, and Ireland to the Mediterranean Sea and North Africa, including the Azores, the Canary Islands, and Cape Verde.
 It occurs on the lower shore and sublittoral zone at depths generally less than 10 m.
 It is generally attached to rocks and boulders but is sometimes semi-immersed in sand.

 A Californian species Corynactis californica shares the same common name, as does a southern African species, Corynactis annulata, and Urticina lofotensis, which is found in the North Atlantic Ocean and the Pacific coast of North America.